Gerapy/Gerapy/README.md

 If you want to run Gerapy in public, just run like this:

 ```
-gerapy runserver 0.0.0.0:8888
+gerapy runserver 0.0.0.0:8000
 ```

-Then it will run with public host and port 8888.
+Then it will run with public host and port 8000.

 In Gerapy, You can create a configurable project and then configure and generate code of Scrapy automatically.
-But this module is unstable, I'm trying to refine it.
+But this module is unstable, we're trying to refine it.

 Also you can drag your Scrapy Project to `projects` folder.
 Then refresh web, it will appear in the Project Index Page and comes to un-configurable, but you can edit this project through the web page.